UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 - Layout of the map: The player will be start in the middle of the screen where the time crystal is and will have space around it to build defenses against incoming enemies.
 Enemies walk onto the screen from any direction and approach said defenses, first attempting to destroy those.
 The time crystal is behind the players defensive line and this is ultimately the final location the enemies try to reach.

-## Feedback

-- Correctly positioning the clock when opening a chest will reward the player with a consumable item and upgrade points, a noise queue will play to let them
-  know they are correct
-- Incorrect attempts at opening chests will play a bad sound, it will be clear the answer was wrong and occasionally a helpful hint is displayed.
-- When completing each of the three levels, the player will observe the background and scenery change along with a change in the ambient music to fit a unique theme for the given level.
-Also, upon level completion, the player will be rewarded according to how much health the ctrystal hass left and how many chests they were able to open
-- After playing the game, the ratio of correct to incorrect attempts at opening chests will be displayed to the player as well as the number of enemies    that got through at which times.
-The hope is that this will show players where their skill level is at and motivate them to do better next time.

 # Story and Gameplay